RichKMLS/recordwin/README.md

 </p>

 ## Why use this script?
-Creating high-quality GIFs can be a time-consuming and complex process.
-This script simplifies the process by automating the steps involved in recording the window, generating a color palette, and creating the final GIF.
+Making high-quality GIFs of a GNOME window can be a tedious and surprisingly complicated task.
+This script makes the task easier by automating the steps involved in recording the window, generating a color palette, and creating the final GIF.

 The script uses ffmpeg to record the screen and overlay it as a curved rectangle over a transparent background (which is used to account for the curved top corners of a GNOME window).
 It then generates a color palette from the recorded video to optimize the quality of the resulting GIF.
 Finally, it uses the generated color palette to create a high-quality GIF from the recorded video which opens automatically once created.